PSAScapstone2014/Documentation/chibios_lld_documentation.md

 Driver Identifier: **GPT**

 The General Purpose Timer is used to set up timers for ChibiOS.
-It can create timers, start them, set them to run for specified amount of time, do polled delays and stop when done with the timers.
+It can create timers, start them, set them to run for specified amount of time, do polled delays and stop when done.

 ### I2C